Can rosuvastatin cause depression

 2. Inflammatory response: Research suggests that rosuvastatin may influence the body’s inflammatory response.
 Chronic inflammation has been linked to an increased risk of depression, and it is possible that rosuvastatin’s effect on inflammation could contribute to the development of depressive symptoms.

-See also Info on rosuvastatin
+See also Can you crush rosuvastatin

 3. Oxidative stress: Rosuvastatin has been shown to affect oxidative stress in the body, which occurs when there is an imbalance between harmful free radicals and the body’s antioxidant defenses.
 Excessive oxidative stress has been associated with mood disorders such as depression.